Termux command list

 Let's say we want to edit a file called exploit.py.
 What you want to do is just type nano exploit.py and hit enter.
 If there is a file called exploit.py nano editor will open it in read-mode.
-If there is no such a file it'll create a new file and open it.
+If there is no such file it'll create a new file and open it.

 After you complete editing you may press ctr+o to write out to the file.

-GDB is a debugger that used in the Linux platform.
+GDB is a debugger that is used in the Linux platform.
 IT is an awesome tool when we come to exploit development and reverse engineering.
 You may learn more about GDB from our debugging binaries with the GDB tutorial.

 apt-get install gdb